Conditional Information Inequalities and Combinatorial Applications: Combinatorial applications of Theorem

-Let us discuss in more detail the combinatorial properties of the distribution $(X,Y,A)$ from the previous section.
-This distribution can be represented as follows.
-Define a bipartite graph $G_{n,k}=(V_1, V_2, E)$, where both parts $V_1$ and $V_2$ consist of $k$-elements subsets in $\{1,\ldots,n\}$, and the set of edges $E\subset V_1\times V_2$ consists of all pairs of disjoints sets.
-We also assign to each edge $(x,y)$ a ``color'' defined as $x\cup y$.
-That is, we have ${n \choose 2k}$ different colors (the number of $2k$-elements subsets in the $n$-elements universe), and each color is is assigned to ${2k \choose k}$ edges (this is the number of ways to split a $(2k)$-elements set into two disjoint $k$-elements parts).

-The distribution $(X,Y)$ defined in Appendix~\ref{appendix-disj-and-kr11} corresponds to the uniform distribution on the set of edges $E$ of this graph: $X$ and $Y$ are the ends of a randomly chosen edge, and $A$ is the color of this edge.
-Notice that the condition (\ref{cond-1}) is satisfied for this distribution (given the ends of the edge we can uniquely reconstruct the color of this edge).
-On the contrary, the conditions (\ref{cond-2-B}) and (\ref{cond-2-C}) are not satisfied.

-We are going to apply the inequality from Section~V-C to estimate some combinatorial parameters of the defined graph.
-Let us remind the well known notion of a biclique covering: \begin{definition} For any bipartite graph $G=(V_1, V_2, E)$ (with the set of vertices $V_1\cup V_2$ and a set of edges $E\subset V_1\times V_2$) its \emph{biclique covering number} $bcc(G)$ is defined as the minimal number of bicliques (complete bipartite subgraphs) that cover all edges of $G$. \end{definition} Biclique covering plays an important role in communication complexity.
+\begin{definition} For any bipartite graph $G=(V_1, V_2, E)$ (with the set of vertices $V_1\cup V_2$ and the set of edges $E\subset V_1\times V_2$) its \emph{biclique cover number} $bcc(G)$ is defined as the minimal number of bicliques (complete bipartite subgraphs) that cover all edges of $G$. \end{definition} Biclique coverings play an important role in communication complexity.
 Specifically, the \emph{non-deterministic communication complexity} (see \cite{kushilevitz-nisan}) of a predicate